 If sensitivity to psychedelics is a significant factor influencing the intensity and subjective effects of a trip, it isn’t just clinical trials that should be interested in taking this into account, but clinics and retreats, too.
 This would be useful for several reasons, with one major reason being harm reduction.
 If you give all depressed clients at a future psilocybin clinic the same dosage, without taking into account sensitivity, and some of these clients are HSPs (which is likely, given how sensitivity is connected to depression), then some individuals may have especially strong trips.
 This doesn’t mean, necessarily, the experience will be overwhelming, but there is an increased chance of this when someone trips harder than they need to.
 This is why people in clinical trials are given doses that are typically high enough to induce a mystical experience but they are not unnecessarily high.
 HSPs, nonetheless, might be able to reach states of ego dissolution, unity, and transcendence from a dose that would certainly cause a non-HSP to trip but perhaps not lose their sense of personal identity.

-Finally, for anyone thinking of taking a psychedelic, it’s best to have as much self-awareness as possible before going into the experience; and this includes having an understanding of whether or not you’re an HSP.
-Signs of high sensitivity have already been alluded to.
+Finally, for anyone thinking of taking a psychedelic, it’s best to have as much self-awareness as possible before going into the experience; and this includes having an understanding of whether or not you’re an HSP or fantasy-prone (as indicated by a high score on the TAS).
+Signs of high sensitivity, for example, have already been alluded to.
 You can see the clues of it if you have tendencies like becoming easily overwhelmed or overstimulated, needing to withdraw from stimulation, being easily startled, taking things personally, absorbing other people’s emotions, being very sensitive to animal suffering, taking longer than most to make decisions, becoming irritable when hungry, having a hard time faking an interest in topics, feeling engaged when having deep and meaningful conversations, and being aversive to small talk.

-If you come to understand yourself as an HSP, you may find you really don’t need to take the same doses of psychedelics as others to reach the level of intensity you’re aiming for.
+If you come to understand yourself as an HSP or as scoring high on the TAS (so predisposed to be deeply immersed in sensory and imaginative experiences), you may find you really don’t need to take the same doses of psychedelics as others to reach the level of intensity you’re aiming for.
 On the other hand, if you lack this understanding and take what is considered by many to be a low or moderate dose of a psychedelic, some of the resulting subjective effects may be unexpected.
 HSPs should also be cautious when thinking about taking higher doses: this means paying close attention to set and setting, as well as making sure that support is available should things become overwhelming or distressing.

 Being sensitive to psychedelics is something considered and taken into account by many psychedelic users, yet it is an area that deserves more research.
 This will benefit both our understanding of how psychedelics affect individuals differently and our subsequent ability to administer and take these compounds with the utmost care.